Introduction

 The domestic cat is an opportunity for mankind to love something as it is, which is quite against our nature.

 Homemade cat food is not a way to save money on the cost of your pet.
 Keeping cats is a very expensive hobby, no matter how you slice it.
 The exception would be barn cats employed as rodent control.
 Their existence is largely uninfluenced by their human hosts, and they face illness and death alone.
-Most of us, however, have a considerable emotional invested in the relationship with the cats we have welcomed as companions into our lives.
+Most of us, however, have a considerable emotional investment in the relationship with the cats we have welcomed as companions into our lives.
 We wish them to be as happy, healthy, and long-lives as possible.
 Therefore, we must accept that keeping cats is expensive.
 This is due largely, because the meat-based diet they must eat as true carnivores is expensive.
-To avoid this cost, considering a herbivore as pet might be valid.
-Alternatively, ways exist to prepare homemade cat food for less money, but they demand a greater investment of time.
+Ways exist to prepare homemade cat food for less money, but they demand a greater investment of time.
 Everything has its price.
 If you choose to stick with cheap mainstream commercial cat food, the price will have to get paid eventually, because there is a reason why these products are cheap and convenient.

 I am a proponent of using meat raw for making cat food, mostly because cats do extremely well on eating meat raw, and because it is much easier to prepare cat food with raw meat than it is to make a cooked homemade cat food.
 If meats are chosen sensibly, the healthy cat is extremely resistant to infection with food-born bacteria.
 Parasites are only of little consequence, because most are host specific.